rbk/cleanslate/wp/wp-content/plugins/wp-responsive-menu/readme.txt

 == Description ==

-Using WP Responsive Menu plugin you can easily get highly customizable mobile menu plugin for your wordpress site.
-This plugin can easily convert your wordpress 3.0+ menu to a great looking sliding menu for mobile devices.
+WordPress Responsive Menu plugin will help you to get a cool, highly customizable mobile menu plugin.
+Using this plugin you can easily convert your wordpress menu to a great, elegant looking sliding menu for all mobile devices.

 = Features: =
 * Fully responsive and works on all type of mobile devices.
 * Easily integrates with wordpress menu system.
 * Easy to use admin interface.